 3. Inspect Your Irrigation System

 Don’t forget to test the output rate of your sprinkler system to ensure it isn’t underwatering or overwatering your lawn.
-Use the catch can test to determine how long you need to run your irrigation system to water your grass 1 inch of water a week in the spring and the rest of the growing season.

-4. Clean the Yard
+4. Clean Up Your Yard

 - Branches